Miguelinskey/nv-primer/README.md

 npm start     # Start the development server with live reloading
 ```

-## Customizations
+## Changes

-- Custom Themes: Incorporates nuvocargo-light.css for a branded look and feel.
-- Variable Adjustments: Our own variable set is included for consistent theming.
+- **Color Modes:** nuvocargo-light & nuvocargo-dark are set as the default themes.
-- Reduced Complexity: Marketing components have been removed for simplicity.
+- **Reduced Complexity:** Marketing and other extra components have been removed for simplicity.

 ## Documentation

-We've enhanced the documentation to be more comprehensive and user-friendly than the official Primer documentation.
-The npm start command sets up a development environment that watches for changes in the src folder.
+The npm start command sets up a development environment that watches for changes in the src folder and launches the included documentation site.